 - Did I say, Have Fun?
 Yes, have fun.

-- The distance you will race is based on your age as of 12/31/2018.
-This means, if your birthday is between August 11 and December 31, your race age will be one year older than you are at the time of the race.
-This determines your age group and your distance (6-10 year old distance or 11-15 year old distance).
-See below.
+- The distance you will race is based on your age as of 12/31/2022.
+This means, that if your birthday is between August 6 and December 31, your race age will be one year older than you are at the time of the race.
+This determines your age group and your distance (6-10-year-old distance or 11-15-year-old distance).